How to Run a Facebook Live Event

 Facebook Live Best Practices

-Now that you know how to create a Facebook Live event, let’s go over a few best practices!
+Now that you know how to do a Facebook Live event, let’s go over a few best practices!
 How you implement these practices will depend on what type of event you’re hosting.

 - Advertise your event: If you’re hoping to reach a larger audience than just your friends, then you need to advertise.
 Creating an official Facebook event page, as shown above, is a great way to do this.
 You can also advertise your event on other platforms or use social media ads.